Blue Note Vinyl Weight

 BNvLIBWTFRQ

-8 thoughts on “Blue Note Vinyl Weight
+9 thoughts on “Blue Note vinyl: vinyl weight chronology

-1. Have you ever found any of your first or original pressings on any label to be of an abnormally low weight?
+2. Have you ever found any of your first or original pressings on any label to be of an abnormally low weight?
 I recently purchased what looks like a late 50s pressing of Ahmad Jamal’s Chamber Music of the New Jazz with a black deep groove label on Argo that seems original, but weighs 133 g.
 It’s light enough when you hold it that you’re scratching your head, trying to figure out where and when it came from.

 • Yes, I occasionally come across one copy that sticks out like a sore thumb from all the other related titles, usually one that is 20-30 grams lighter.
 Nothing untoward about it other than the weight is “wrong” – though in your case there may be other factors.